Shooting with degree theory: Analysis of some weighted poly-harmonic systems: Introduction

 and classified all the solutions for the case $\alpha = \beta$ and $p = q$, thereby obtaining the best constant in the corresponding weighted HLS inequality.
 Observe that if $f(x) = |x|^{\alpha}u(x)$ and $g(x) = |x|^{\beta}v(x)$, then \eqref{singular} becomes

 which is just a particular case of system \eqref{wHLS systemp}.
-Let us remark on the case of supercritical exponents for the HLS system in relation to the work in this article.
-As a simple illustration, let $u=v$ and $p=q$ in \eqref{IEs} to obtain the following scalar integral equation,
+Let us remark on the case of supercritical exponents for the HLS equations in relation to the work in this article.
+As a simple illustration, let $\gamma = 2k$, $u=v$ and $p=q$ in \eqref{HLS PDE} to obtain the scalar equation